 Edgewood College encourages all students to consider the benefits of experiencing another culture firsthand by studying outside the United States.
-One of our primary goals as an institution is to offer students a global perspective on their education, both on and off campus.
+One of our primary goals as an institution is to offer students a global perspective on their education, both on- and off-campus.
 We strive, through various campus initiatives, to develop links between students, faculty, and the world beyond, helping prepare graduates for global citizenship while enhancing career opportunities.

-For information, contact Larry Laffrey, Co-Director, William H. Young Center for Global Education, Predolin 340, at 608-663-2277.
+For information, contact Larry Laffrey, Co-Director, William H. Young Center for Global Education, Predolin 340, Monroe Street campus at (608) 663-2277 or llaffrey@edgewood.edu.